 \subsection{Policy and Worst-Case Submodularity}

-Under the adaptive setting, we look for an adaptive solution which selects items sequentially and adaptively, and each selection is based on the feedback from the past.
+Under the adaptive setting, we aim to find an adaptive solution which selects items sequentially and adaptively, with each selection being based on the previously obtained feedback.
 Formally, any adaptive solution can be represented as a policy $\pi$ that maps the current observation to the next item to be selected: $\pi: 2^{E}\times O^E \rightarrow E$.
-For example, suppose we observe a partial realization $\cup_{e\in S}\{ (e, \Phi(e))\}$ after selecting a set $S$ of item and assume $\pi(\cup_{e\in S} \{(e, \Phi(e))\})= w$.
+For example, suppose we observe a partial realization $\cup_{e\in S}\{ (e, \Phi(e))\}$ after selecting a set $S$ of items and assume $\pi(\cup_{e\in S} \{(e, \Phi(e))\})= w$.
 Then $\pi$ selects $w$ as the next item.
 It is certainly possible to define a randomized policy by mapping the current observation to some distribution of items.
 However, because every randomized policy can be considered as a distribution of a set of deterministic policies, we focus on deterministic policies without loss of generality.